-Qualified Educators Are Needed as Illinois Suffers from a Teacher Shortage
+Qualified Educators Are Needed as Illinois Experiences a Teacher Shortage

 The teacher shortage in Illinois has been a serious, growing problem affecting every subject area and region in the state over several years.
 In 2018, a report by WQAD-TV (Moline) reported that at least 80 percent of Illinois school districts reported shortages.
 As a result, schools have been forced to cancel programs, increase class sizes or use teachers who are not fully licensed in a particular subject area.
 To reverse this trend, actions have been taken by state representatives in 2019 and 2020 to address salary, the basic skills test and other qualifications, as Illinois universities and colleges, including Saint Xavier University, prepare future teachers for a promising career.